diagrams/diagrams-doc/doc/manual.rst

 > example = hcat . map showOrigin
 >         $ zipWith alignY [-1, -0.8 ..
 1] (repeat s)

+To center an object along an axis we provide the functions `centerX` and `centerY`.
+An object can be simultaneously centered along both axis (actually along all of its basis vectors) using the `center` function.

 The align funcitons have sister functions like `snugL` and `snugX` that work the same way as `alignL` and `alignX`.
 The difference is that the `snug` class of functions use the trace as the boundary